 Sarah Moore, 27, UK, Scuderia W said:

 “I’ve surprised myself by finishing second to be honest.
 I didn’t finish the 2019 season too well, but I’ve put in so much work over the past 18 months.
 I just wanted to keep a cool head this weekend and to qualify second at the first race hopefully sets me up well for the rest of the year.
 I was cool, calm and collected – I tend to work better when I’m in that mindset – and I just tried not to overthink it too much.
 I did some laps in qualifying where I was probably trying too hard, but I think everyone does that.
 Maybe this new helmet is a lucky one!
 Obviously, all the work that went into getting that helmet makes it very special to me and I can’t thank everyone who helped me enough – this result is for all of you.”

 “I am really surprised to see myself third at the end of the session.
 I never expected this at the first race.
 I knew I had the potential to cause surprises throughout the season, but to do it at the first race is just amazing.
 There are so many emotions right now and I just want to thank my team for helping me.
 My recent spell in the Formula Regional European Championship has helped me for sure.
 It was risky to enter that championship so late and a big effort from everyone to make it happen, but standing here after this result makes all that work worthwhile.”

-For the full breakdown of results from practice and qualifying in Austria visit our race page here.
+For the full breakdown of results from practice and qualifying in Austria visit our Austria Round 1 race page.